Professor of Anthropology; Chair of Anthropology

 Professor Deeb is a first-generation U.S. citizen and an Arab-American scholar, educator, and activist.

 Professor Deeb’s research interests include the politics of knowledge production; gender and sexuality; religion, especially Islam; transnational feminism; and the Middle East, especially Lebanon.
+Her scholarship sits at the intersections of cultural anthropology, Middle Eastern Studies, and Arab American Studies.
 Her current book project uses social responses to intersectarian and interreligious relationships and marriages in Lebanon to better understand social sectarianism and sect as a form of social difference.

 - Introduction to Sociocultural Anthropology